working-group-two/wgtwo.com/website/src/pages/privacy.md

 <div class="pill">Updated March 24, 2022</div>

-Working Group Two will, as part of our business, process personal data.
+WG2 will, as part of our business, process personal data.
 We will do our best to ensure that personal data is handled and processed reassuringly and trustworthily.

 If you have questions about the processing of your personal data, you can contact us, see our contact details below.

 ## 1 RESPONSIBLE FOR THE PROCESSING OF PERSONAL DATA

-Working Group Two is responsible for processing personal data described here, i.e. decides why and how the personal data is processed (the data controller).
+WG2 is responsible for processing personal data described here, i.e. decides why and how the personal data is processed (the data controller).

 We may also process personal data in other ways mentioned below, but we will inform the personal data that applies in other ways than through this notice.